pecholakov/CaloCalc/README.md

 Account
 -------
 Every user can make his own account where will be stored statisics about him.
 The user must add basic information about his body when creates a new account.
-That includes weight, height, waist and hip, activity level and age.
+That includes weight, height, gender, activity level and age.
 To calculate the needed daily caloric intake, CaloCalc uses the Harris-Benedict equations.
 The necessary calories are separated into three groups - from fats, carbohydrates and proteins.

 Statistics and synchronization